Skip to Main Content

 The tabs of this guide will support you in better understanding the feedback you receive and using it to grow as a student.
 The sections are organised as follows:

-• Making sense of feedback - Confused by what a marker's comments mean?
+• Making Sense of Feedback - Confused by what a marker's comments mean?
 Here, we break down some common marking phrases.

-• Tracking feedback - Here we provide two feedback tracking templates and explain how to use them.
+• Tracking Feedback - Here we provide two feedback tracking templates and explain how to use them.

-• Types of feedback - Learn the difference between formative and summative feedback.
+• Types of Feedback - Learn the difference between formative and summative feedback.

-• Methods of feedback - Explore different ways that feedback might come to you as a student, such as written/verbal feedback from instructors or peer review commentary.
+• Methods of Feedback - Explore different ways that feedback might come to you as a student, such as written/verbal feedback from instructors or peer review commentary.

 What does it actually mean...?